zrythm/zrythm/doc/user/tracks/inspector-page.rst

 the inserts will be added onto the signal coming from the instrument, and for other tracks they will be added on the incoming signal.

+.. todo:: Separate MIDI FX/inserts and expand more.

 .. _track-sends: